Skip to main content

 Additional information about eligible disciplines and specialties is provided on the STAR LRP fact sheet.

-Priority is given to applicants employed in an approved facility located in a county or municipality where the mean drug overdose death rate per 100,000 people over the past three years for which official data is available from the State, is higher than the most recent available national average overdose death rate per 100,000 people, as reported by the CDC.
+Priority is given to applicants employed in an approved facility located in a county where the drug overdose death rate for the past three years is higher than the most recent national average.
+See the county overdose mortality rate spreadsheet.

 Geographic coverage